-Recently, Facebook revealed that hackers managed to pierce its security to break into 50 million accounts.
+Facebook recently revealed that hackers managed to penetrate through its security and broke into 50 million accounts.
 To prevent further such incidents, the device will not listen to, view or keep the contents of video calls.
 Adding to that, the Portal camera will not use facial recognition or identify people in the video calls.

 Calls made through the device will be encrypted, as the AI technology runs locally on Portal, not on Facebook servers.
 It only sends voice commands to the servers after hearing, “Hey Portal” to initiate the further process.
-The camera can be blocked by a cover and the device has a button for disabling both the lens and the microphone.
+The device has a cover that blocks the camera as well as a button that disables the microphone and both the lens.

 Facebook has smartly resolved security fears, saying that by keeping the processes on the actual device rather than in the cloud, the risk of hacking is lower than with a smartphone or computer.

 Nick Fell, marketing director for the Portal team said: “We plan to make video calling so good that it feels like you’re sharing the same physical space as someone else.”
 Since video calls and wireless speakers are a growing market, representatives at Facebook prefer talking about their plan of action instead of profits and business models.
 Thus making the device’s launch to work in their favour.

 The social network does not intend to stop with Portal, promising to invest heavily to make the technology good enough for the current market rankings.

 Subscribe to iTMunch for the latest news, blogs, and updates about AI, marketing, finance and more.